yakose/UFO-1/Exam/Blogv2.md

 The downside of this is that it takes longer to get the calculator to a minimum viable product.
 Making sure you can integrate the services or operations requires more work than just throwing them in there.

-## We did it.
-What does it mean?
-Here is our findings.
+## This is what we found out
 Let us say we can use the same frontend or client for both projects so we don't need to worry about it.
-We just need to make the business aspect of the calculator. **explained again**
+We just need to make the business aspect of the calculator.

 We decided to use docker to make one of the projects.
 We concluded this was the best way to really show the scalability potential.
 Docker is good for many different things but it can be integrated easily with Kubernetes which truly will make the scalability great.
 It makes it very easy to integrate new services and also control them.
 So this is quite a lot to setup before our simple plus minus operations will be available to our client.